 If you meet the minimum requirements to be eligible for Express Entry’s Federal Skilled Worker Program, you need to get at least 67 out of 100 points in their selection factors grid.
 You can get points based on the three factors I mentioned above and for your age, and if you have an arranged employment in Canada, or you or your spouse had worked or studied in Canada, and if you or your spouse have relatives living in Canada.

 Now that you have an idea what makes you eligible for Express Entry or not, try to do these 2 steps:

 - Use IRCC’s online assessment tool and complete the questionnaire until the end.

 - Once you’ve finished the questionnaire, it will take you to the step-by-step guide of what you need to do next.

 If you have questions or comments, let me know below.
-If you’re wondering what’s in it for you in Canada, read my post on Why We Considered Migrating to Canada.
-If you want to find out the overall process to apply for a PR visa through Express Entry, check out this quick guide.
+If you’re wondering what’s in it for you in Canada, read my post on my new blog, 7 Reasons Why Your Family Should Move to Canada.
+If you want to find out the overall process to apply for a PR visa through Express Entry, visit my new blog, Detour to Canada.

 Do you find this post useful?
 Feel free to share it!